armon/pypred/README.md

 * Predicate.evaluate(document) : Evaluates the given document against the predicate

-* Predicate.analyze(document) : Evaluates the given document against the predicate, returns the results, as well as a dictionary that includes more information about the evaluation, including the failure reasons.
+* Predicate.analyze(document) : Evaluates the given document against the predicate, returns the results, as well as the evaluation context that includes more information about the evaluation, including the failure reasons.
 This is generally much slower than evaluate in the failure cases.